-- 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - All rabbits must be pre-entered and tattooed by pre-entry date set by local River Valley District Office to exhibit. - 3.
+- 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
+All rabbits must be pre-entered and tattooed by pre-entry date set by local River Valley District Office to exhibit. - 3.
 Each rabbit is to be legibly and permanently tattooed in its left ear for identification. - 4.
-No exhibitors may pen rabbits without the permission of the superintendent. - 5.
-4-H and FFA members may not enter more than two rabbits per class. - 6.
+No exhibitors may pen rabbits without permission of the superintendent. - 5.
+4-H and FFA members may not enter more than one rabbit per class, per breed, per variety.
+Exhibitors are limited to 10 entries per 4-H/FFA member and one entry for fur. - 6.
 Breeds recognized by the American Rabbit Breeders Association may be accepted.
 In case of question or discrepancy, the River Valley Fairs will reference and follow ARBA "Standard of Perfection."
 The following age/breed guidelines will be used for judging: - a.
 Pre junior (under 3 months) classes only available in the following breeds: Argente Braun, Beveren, Blanc de Hotot, Californian, Champagne D'Argent, Checkered Giant, American Chinchilla, Giant Chinchilla, Cinnamon, Creme D'Argent, New Zealand, and Palomino. - b.
 Juniors (under 6 months) - c.
 Intermediate (6-8 months) classes only available in the following breeds: American, Giant Angora, Argente Braun, Beveren, Blanc de Hotot, Californian, Champagne D'Argent, Checkered Giant, American Chinchilla, Giant Chinchilla, Cinnamon, Crème D'Argent, Flemish Giant, English Lop, French Lop, New Zealand, Palomino, Satin and Silver Fox. - d.
 Senior, six months of age or over for breeds other than those listed as having Intermediate classes, eight months of age or over for breeds having Intermediate classes. - 7.
+There must be 3 rabbits entered in each breed to be considered a class.
 The list of breeds are as follows: American, Argente Brun, Belgian Hare, Beveren, Blanc de Hotot, Britannia Petite, Californian, Champagne D'Argent, Checkered Giant, Chinchilla, Crème D'Argent, Cinnamon, Dutch, Dwarf Hotot, Dwarf Papillion, English Angora, English Lop, English Spot, Flemish Giant, Florida White, French Angora, French Lop, Giant Angora Ruby Eyed White, Harlequin, Havana, Himalayan, Holland Lop, Jersey Wooly, Lilac, Lionhead, Mini Lop, Mini Rex, Mini Satin, Netherland Dwarf, New Zealand, Palomino, Polish, Rex, Rhinelander, Satin, Silver, Tan, and Thrianta. - 8.
 Exhibitors must be with their rabbits at the time that they are judged.